-Low-level concerns about a member of staff should be reported to the DSL or DDSL.
-Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the headteacher.
+Low-level concerns about a member of staff should be reported to the designated safeguarding lead (or deputy) Headteacher.
+Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the headteacher or principal.
 If someone is unclear who they should share their concern with, they should share it with the United Learning Safeguarding Lead, who is part of the Central Office Team.
 Staff do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO or meets the threshold of an allegation.
-The headteacher should be the ultimate decision maker in respect of all low-level concerns.